I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportreleasecommonbuffer.md

 <p>None</p>

 ## -remarks
 <p>The parameters passed to <b>VideoPortFreeCommonBuffer</b> must match exactly those passed to and returned from <b>VideoPortAllocateCommonBuffer</b>.
 A driver cannot free only part of an allocated common buffer. </p>

-<p>The parameters passed to <b>VideoPortFreeCommonBuffer</b> must match exactly those passed to and returned from <b>VideoPortAllocateCommonBuffer</b>.
-A driver cannot free only part of an allocated common buffer. </p>

 ## -requirements